Author has written 52 stories for Percy Jackson and the Olympians, Miraculous: Tales of Ladybug & Cat Noir, Batman, and Tokyo Mew Mew.

 Hi!
-I've been around fanfiction.net for 5 years now, but only recently made an account.
+I've been around fanfiction.net for 5 years now before I made an account.
 I'm just a reader, and am unlikely to post any fanfics.
 If I ever do, they'll be short.

-I mostly keep to the Digimon and Kingdom Hearts fantoms.
-If a "Flightfoot" has ever reviewed a story in either of those fantoms, then that was probably me.
+I mostly keep to the Digimon and Kingdom Hearts fandoms.
+If a "Flightfoot" has ever reviewed a story in either of those fandoms, then that was probably me.

 Since I've read so many fanfics, I've found some ways to narrow down massive amounts of stories to smaller amounts of great stories.

 Note: These are just guidelines for getting a smaller number of fics and a larger percentage of good fics.
 It cuts out a lot of good fics with the bad ones.
 It should mostly be used when going to a new fandom and looking for the best that fandom has to offer.

 2. Change the word count filter to a fairly high word count.

 There are plenty of good fics that are short, but the best ones, the ones that I remember as being fantastic stories, are generally over 40,000 words.
 It takes quite a bit of dedication to write that much, and people who are that dedicated tend to write good fanfics.

 3. Set the status to "Complete"

 There are many great stories that are in-progress or incomplete, but generally, if you have a choice, you want to be able to read all of a great fic right then.
 This is more to block the incomplete (and always will be) fics than the in-progress fics.